Be mesmerised by the richness of Iranian culture and scenery

 On arrival in Iran, all women must wear a headscarf and must also have their arms and legs covered.
 Men must also be conservatively dressed.

 Alcohol is strictly forbidden in Iran and severe penalties will be incurred by anyone attempting to bring it into the country.
 Drug laws are also extremely strict and travellers face lengthy jail terms if caught.
-If found obscene material (including glossy magazines showing people in immodest poses), and controversial literature will all be confiscated by custom officials.
-Upon arrival, it is likely that you will be whisked through customs but note that random bag checks do occur.
+Upon arrival, you as a foreigner will likely be whisked through customs but note that random bag checks do occur.

 The pathways around some of the sites may be uneven, rocky or dusty.
 Some of the guided trips may involve quite a lot of walking in the elements.
 Please bring comfortable walking shoes and be prepared with hats, sunscreen, water or layers for cooler weather.

 Iran is a big country and this trip covers a lot in two weeks, so be prepared for some long travel days with lots of opportunity to take in the great landscapes.

 Accommodation at the Carvanserai, and Village homestay is basic with limited/shared facilities